Brown root rot

 Description

-• A 'stocking' forms on roots and tree trunk with a white margin when actively growing, turning cinnamon-brown with age.
+• A 'stocking' with a white margin may form on roots or the tree trunk when actively growing, turning cinnamon-brown with age.

 • Not all infected trees display a stocking.

-• Resupinate (upside-down) form is flat and grows flush with the bark.
+• The resupinate (upside-down) form is flat and grows flush with the bark.

 • Bracket fruiting bodies are leathery or woody and hard.